BboyAkers/presentations/Upgrading to Fastify 3/slides.md

 </div>

 <!--
+Next, is Lesson Number Two.
+Fix the foundation and go upwards.
+Or in other words, establish a stable foundation and build ontop of that.

-When it upgrading to Fastify 3, there were many breaking changes. when I joined the team and Microsoft, I took the initative of Version bumping and trying to tackle the large list of errors.
+When I joined the team and Microsoft, I took the initative of wanting to tackle the upgrade.

+I tried a standard approach of version bumping and dig into tackling the large list of errors.
 Turns out that wasn't the best approach.
-In other words it took me several tries to tackle this.
-What I ended up doing was stripping down the app to it's basic functionality fix the foundation and tackle the upgrade in increments.
-Fastify made it easiser because it has a plugin centric architecture.
+It was so rough I ended up abandoning and deleting the branch.
+In other words, this took me several tries.
+I created a fresh branch with and find a different approach.
+Tackle the upgrade incrementally.
+Stripping down the app to it's basic functionality fix the foundation and tackle the upgrade in increments.
+Fastify made it easier because of it's plugin centric architecture.
 As you can see to the right are some of the plugins we've created, I narrowed down the functionality to a core plugin of our app and went onward from there.
 Which brings me to a point inside of this.
 The Plugin System
 -->

 ---